Main Content Region

 Enrolling for Credit

-After an internship is obtained, students should begin the paperwork process.
+After an internship is secured, students should begin completing the steps below.

-Students are successfully enrolled by the Internship Coordinator after all documents are received and approved.
+• Students are successfully enrolled by the Internship Coordinator after items below are received and approved.
+ADMN 5753 is the designated course for enrollment.

 Please note: tuition and fees apply to all internship courses.
 Master's students should first verify the internship course counts towards program requirements prior to enrolling.